Seatis/my-teaching-materials/project/hardware/oscilloscope-functiongen/README.md

     - about 2V DC offset
     - if the user gives too low voltage put out the minimal voltage
     - if the user gives too high voltage put out the maximal voltage
+    - you can define minimal and maximal frequency values, but you should check what the user have entered
 - Output peak-to-peak voltage minimum is 0V
-- Output peak-to-peak voltage maximum is 4.095V
+- Output peak-to-peak voltage maximum is 4.096V

 ### Example
 | UART input | Voltage on the output of the DAC |